Counterterm method and thermodynamics of Hairy Black Holes in a Vector-Tensor theory with Abelian gauge symmetry breaking: Black Holes solution including a cosmological constant in vector-tensor theory with Abelian symmetry breaking

 After substituting ansatz $\eqref{MetAnsatz}$ and $\eqref{ElecPotenAnsatz}$ into Einstein field equations $\eqref{EinFieEqua}$ and extend Maxwell equations $\eqref{procaequa}$, the following four indepentent differential equations are given \cite{Chagoya:2016aar}

 When $\beta=\frac{1}{4}$, an analytical solution of spherically symmetric black hole is given as

 where

 From $\eqref{metrictt}$, we see that the effective cosmological constant in the black hole solutions is $\eqref{EffLambda}$.
 Thus, for obtaining an effective negative cosmological constant, we will only consider the case $Q_2 ^2 >8$ in Sec.\ref{calJunCou} and Sec.\ref{BHThermodynamic}.
+Actually, one could also consider the case $\Lambda>0~\&~Q^2_2<8$ as an alternative way.
+And the same results will be observed.
 Besides, note that the asymptotic behavior of black hole solutions at large $r$ is

 It's easy to see that this black hole solutions including a cosmological constant in \cite{Chagoya:2016aar} are not asymptotatic AdS geometry.

 We plot $h(r)$ in fig.\ref{numhorizon} at some fixed physical parameters $\Lambda,m$ with varying $Q_2$.
 It's easy to see that there only exists one horizon $r_h$ for this black hole solution whatever the value of $\Lambda, m, Q_2$.